2024 Annual Convening

 DCSC honors a member school or school network that has embodied our mission through our Member of the Year Award.
 Our MoY will reflect our commitment to integration, inclusion, and anti-racism, and this year will be chosen through the votes of active members.
 Please review the nomination forms below.
 Members will be able to vote as part of their registration procress for the convening.

-***If you cannot join us for the convening because of COVID-19 related illness for youself, or someone in your community we will work with you to provide a refund.
+*If you cannot join us because of a COVID-19-related illness, we will work with you to provide a refund.